cpj/winter-2012/outline.md

 ##week 5:
+- first group project due on Monday at 10 a.m.
-- second group project starts at beginning of week.
+- second group project planning meeting on Monday.
+- using jQuery and jQuery plugins.
+- introduction to open source web mapping.
+- javascript programming.
+- additionally, we'll more thoroughly discuss project documentation and the open source community.

+###detailed instructions coming soon!

+##week 6:
 - this week will be a kind of web framework and CMS boot camp. we'll install and experiment with these frameworks and CMSs:
   - ruby on rails
   - django
   - node.js/express/zappa
   - drupal
   - wordpress

-###detailed instructions coming soon!

-##week 6:
-- focus on databases:
-  - sqlite
-  - mysql
-  - postgresql
-  - couchdb
-  - mongodb

 ###detailed instructions coming soon!